 From developing father-child relationships to obtaining child support, establishing paternity can greatly benefit mothers, fathers, and children!
 Put simply, establishing paternity means legally confirming the biological father of a child.
 In California, when a married couple has a child, the husband is legally presumed to be the biological father.
 However, if a couple is unwed when their child is born or a single person has a child, the court must establish paternity for the biological father to have any parental rights.
 Usually, the couple can sign a voluntary declaration of paternity.
 Alternatively, if a mother objects to paternity, a father can file a petition to establish paternity with his local child support agency or court.

-Why A Father Would Want to Establish Paternity
+Why Would a Father Want to Establish Paternity?

-- The father’s child will be entitled to health insurance, social security, pensions, child support and veterans’ benefits.
+- entitle his child to health insurance, social security, pensions, child support, and veterans’ benefits;

-- The child will have a right to inherit the father’s estate upon his passing.
+- grant his child the right to inherit the father’s estate upon his passing;

-If you are a father that would like to establish paternity in California, contact us for help.
+If you are a father who would like to establish paternity in California, contact A People’s Choice today for help.

-Why A Mother Would Want to Establish Paternity
+Why Would a Mother Want to Establish Paternity?

 - Petition to Establish Parental Relationship (Form FL-200)